nectarhost/docs/AUP.md

 ### NO SPAM; DAMAGES
 Nectar will immediately terminate any account which it believes, in its sole discretion, is transmitting or is otherwise connected with any spam.

+### REPORTING VIOLATIONS
+To report a violation of this policy, please contact us via email at abuse@nectarhost.net